 Although on-line messages are a great tool, they do take time to reply.
 If your request is urgent or pressing it is best to make an appointment to be seen.
 If you do not get a reply from your Portal enquiry we ask that you ring the practice nurse.
 Please do not send urgent requests through the Portal.
 There is often a charge for use of the on-line consultation service but this is less than a normal face-to-face consultation.

-It is often difficult for GP staff to take phone calls during the day, or return phone calls during the day.
+It is often difficult for GP staff to take phone calls during the day, or return phone calls during the day because they are seeing patients face-to-face and generally very busy.
+Please do not ask for the GP to call you as this is generally not possible.
 If your matter is urgent, please discuss with the nurse, or make an appointment to see the relevant GP.

 Please note – our new on-line Patient Portal service, Health365 is now available.
 To continue to contact the Practice on-line please register for the Portal with reception next time you visit.
 You will then be able to obtain test results on-line.
 The Patient Portal service is accessible through http://www.health365.co.nz once you have registered for the service.